 These collaboration tools allow businesses to create wikis and manage information and internal communication in an organized way.
 Wikis can be accessed by all the team members so that information can be added by multiple contributors.
 Also, some tools allow you to assign roles such as contributors, editors, administrators, and viewers.

 8. Online Shared Calendars

-The shared calendar facilitates the organisation’s appointments and meetings without the need to consult all participants.
-The person organising the event finds a time interval and checks the availability of the other participants, of the meeting room and then sends out an invitation.
+The shared calendar facilitates the organization’s appointments and meetings without the need to consult all participants.
+The person organizing the event finds a time interval and checks the availability of the other participants, of the meeting room, and then sends out an invitation.
 Therefore, you save a lot of time for facilitating teamwork.

 9. Note Taking Management

 It’s always helpful to jot down notes from meetings or ideas as soon as they appear.
 Note-taking management apps allow users to store all notes in one formalized app, ensuring they are organized and easily found.
 Most of them have collaboration capabilities so multiple people access notes for reference later.